 Though NSCAD is a great place to come to learn and grow as makers, artists, activists and art historians, it is also important to mention that it is not fully accessible to all.
 Two out of three campuses are practically unusable for anyone who is differently abled, and tuitions have been on a steep increase.

 The student body at NSCAD is heavily engaged with politics, both in the Atlantic region as well as nationally, with opportunities for students to get involved in important causes or simply learn more about what’s going on around us.
 There are also great collectives that meet weekly, such as those focused on the queer, feminist, latinx and Indigenous communities.
 They are always open to new members.

-NSCAD also offers many opportunities for its students to get engaged in the Halifax art scene, with student shows going up weekly at the Anna Leonowens Gallery, named after NSCAD’s founder (you may recognize her name as the Anna who inspired the musical The King and I).
+NSCAD also offers many opportunities for its students to get engaged in the Halifax art scene, with student shows going up weekly at the Anna Leonowens Gallery, named after NSCAD’s founder (you may recognize her as the author of memoirs that inspired the musical The King and I).
 Students get experience at installing and curating the shows.

 Halifax is the largest city in Atlantic Canada, with a huge student population attending its many colleges and universities.
-The community combines the perks of living in a big city, while maintaining an identity of being connected and intimate (pretty much everything is within walking distance).
-Halifax has an active nightlife, a large music scene, and tons of bars, pubs and breweries that keep the city lively for students and locals alike.
+The community combines the perks of living in a big city while maintaining a sense of being connected and intimate (pretty much everything is within walking distance).
+Halifax has an active nightlife, a large music scene and tons of bars, pubs and breweries that keep the city lively for students and locals alike.

 Turn to the Coast (thecoast.ca) for events, news and gossip.